Jerrysmd/Jerrysmd.github.io/content/posts/20221114_stock-spy/index.md

 <!--more-->

-## Introduction
+## Project Introduction

-In this project, we will be developing functions to retrieve stock data from Tencent and Sina using the Python programming language.
+In this project, we will spy A-share market data from Tencent and Sina API.
 The functions will be able to retrieve both daily and minute-level data, and will allow users to specify the stock code, time range, and frequency of the data.

-## Design
+## Program Design

-### Tencent
+### API：Tencent  Stock API

 For the Tencent functions, we will be using the `requests` library to make HTTP requests to the Tencent stock data API.
 The API will return the stock data in JSON format, which we will then parse and convert into a Pandas dataframe for easier manipulation.

 The `get_price_day_tx` function will be used to retrieve daily data, while the `get_price_min_tx` function will be used to retrieve minute-level data.
 Users will be able to specify the stock code, end date (optional), number of periods to retrieve, and the frequency of the data (e.g. daily, weekly, monthly).

-### Sina
+### API：Sina  Stock  API

 For the Sina function, we will be using the `pandas_datareader` library to retrieve stock data from the Sina API.
 The `get_price_sina` function will allow users to specify the stock code, start and end dates, and the frequency of the data.